fiyazbinhasan/GraphQLCore/README.md

 }
 ```

 GraphiQL is a client-side library which provides a `React` component i.e. `<GraphiQL/>`.
 It renders the whole graphical user interface of the IDE.
 The component has a `fetcher` attribute which can be attached to a function.
-The attached function returns an HTTP promise object and it is just the mimic of the `POST` requests that we have been making with `Insomnia`/`Postman`.
+The attached function returns an HTTP promise object which just mimics the `POST` requests that we have been making with `Insomnia`/`Postman`.
 All of these are done in the `app.js`.

 Next up is the `index.html`, which will pop up once our application is served.
 We render the `<GraphiQL/>` component in a `div` with an id of `app`.
 The index file is placed under the `wwwroot` so that it is publicly available.